 Obtain medical assistance promptly should you suspect dehydration in an older adult, in order to prevent serious health complications which might develop rapidly.

 If a senior loved one resists drinking enough water, try flavoring the water or offering juice, if it’s a suitable part of the senior’s dietary plan.
 For anyone with conditions such as diabetes or obesity, the sugar content in juice can be unsafe.
 Sometimes, altering the temperature of the beverage will make it more appealing as well, such as warming up a cup of water with some lemon to sip on each morning, and then offering cold water over crushed ice during the afternoon.

 One of the keys is to have fluids available throughout the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-In order to help make sure the older adults you love are remaining hydrated and healthy, partner with Compassionate Nursing Services for professional Oakville senior home care.
+In order to help make sure the older adults you love are remaining hydrated and healthy, partner with Compassionate Nursing Services for professional home care services.
 Our caregivers are on hand to help supervise fluid intake, prepare nourishing meals, motivate older adults to continue to be physically active, and more for optimal health.
-Email or call us at 314-432-4312 for a free in-home assessment and to find out more about our Oakville senior home care services!
+Email or call us at 314-432-4312 for a free in-home assessment and to find out more about our Chesterfield senior services and the areas we serve!
 To learn about each of the communities we serve throughout the St. Louis area, please visit this page on our website.